 The National Kidney Foundation of Michigan's main focus is maintaining the state funding for programs to prevent or manage diabetes high blood pressure and kidney disease.
 These programs are critical to improving quality of life for those living with kidney disease and those at risk.
 We work to maintain this funding and educate lawmakers about its importance.

-As advocates for the National Kidney Foundation of Michigan, we also keep track of policies related to access to medications, medical treatment for diabetes and kidney patients, and policies that promote healthy and safe communities.
-All of these policies can play a role in preventing or managing diabetes and high blood pressure - which contribute to approximately 70% of cases of kidney failure.
+As advocates for the National Kidney Foundation of Michigan, we also keep track of policies related to access to medications, medical treatment for diabetes and kidney patients, policies that promote healthy and safe communities, and policies that increase organ donation in Michigan.

 Resources for Advocacy

-Click here to download the 2013 Legislative Handout.
+Click here to download the 2019-2020 Legislative Handout.
 This document is a two-part tool to help educate and inform state legislators about obesity, diabetes, and kidney disease in Michigan.
 It both informs about the challenge of these three epidemics and calls legislators to take action to promote solutions for a healthier Michigan.
 This document also highlights the successes of state-funded programs for preventing obesity, diabetes and kidney disease.

 Michigan Legislature: legislature.mi.gov

 Visit votesmart.org to learn who represents you in Congress (federal government in Washington D.C.) or in the Michigan Legislature (state government in Lansing).